Illusive Networks' Founder and CEO Ofer Israeli Announced as EY's Entrepreneur Of The Year® 2019 New York Award Finalist

 "It is a great honor to be included among this esteemed group of New York's most innovative and unstoppable business leaders.
 Recognition as a finalist for EY's Entrepreneur Of The Year 2019 New York Award reflects the efforts of everyone at Illusive," Israeli said.
 "The entire Illusive team is passionate about protecting our world with innovative strategies that eliminate today's relentless cyber threats."

 Illusive mitigates operational disruptions and business losses caused by malicious insiders, criminals, and nation-state originated network-resident threats.
-By enforcing cyber hygiene policies, Illusive eliminates data elements that attackers rely on to plan and execute their attacks. by deploying deceptive data at scale in the attacker's path, Illusive disrupts and disarms cyberattacks at the source.
-The solution provides customers with ultra-high-fidelity alerts and real-time forensics, to mitigate operational disruption and business losses that can result from malicious insiders, criminal, and nation-state originated network resident threats.
+By enforcing cyber hygiene policies, Illusive eliminates data elements that attackers rely on to plan and execute their attacks.
+Illusive goes further to stop attacks in progress by deploying deceptive data at scale in the attacker's path, which disrupts and disarms attacks at the source.

 EY's Entrepreneur Of The Year® is now in its 33rd year and has expanded to recognize business leaders in more than 145 cities and more than 60 countries throughout the world.
 The New York Awards Gala will be held on Thursday, June 20.
 Regional award winners are eligible for consideration for the Entrepreneur Of The Year National Awards in Palm Springs, California later this year.